Estimated reading time: 7 minutes

 Take advantage of the RRSP Home Buyers Plan

-Ultimately we didn’t qualify for the RRSP Home Buyers Plan since Mrs. CBB had been a homeowner in Canada over a 5 year period previous but you might be eligible so don’t pass it up.
+Ultimately, we didn’t qualify for the RRSP Home Buyers Plan since Mrs. CBB had been a homeowner in Canada for over five years previously, but you might be eligible, so don’t pass it up.

-Whether Home Buyers Plan is right for you depends on how important debt freedom is to you, how fast you want to get there and what your short and long-term financial goals are.
+Whether Home Buyers Plan is correct depends on how vital debt freedom is to you, how fast you want to get there, and your short- and long-term financial goals.

-I also wasn’t aware that RRSP investments must be in the plan for 90 days before you are able to get the tax deductions and only if it is done in the same year.
+I also wasn’t aware that RRSP investments must be in the plan for 90 days before you can get the tax deductions, only if it is done in the same year.

-Unfortunately, I was just starting work in Canada and didn’t have the money to invest in an RRSP at the time since my money was back in the UK but my wife did.
+Unfortunately, I was starting work in Canada and didn’t have the money to invest in an RRSP since my money was back in the UK, but my wife did.

-It wouldn’t have mattered though since we were disqualified from the RRSP Home Buyers Plan but we felt better that we explored the option.
+It wouldn’t have mattered since we were disqualified from the RRSP Home Buyers Plan, but we felt better that we explored the option.

-When you are unsure it’s important to talk to the professionals in the finance industry who understand investing and the RRSP Home Buyers Plan.
+When unsure, it’s essential to talk to professionals in the finance industry who understand investing and the RRSP Home Buyers Plan.

-Even when you think you know it all there is always something to learn especially when it comes to purchasing a home.
+Even when you think you know everything, there is always something to learn, especially when purchasing a home.

-If there is money to be made or money to be saved you most certainly want to dig your nose into a financial situation that is right for you and your bank account.
+If money is to be made or saved, you must have a financial situation right for you and your bank account.

-Discussion: Did you use the RRSP Home Buyers Plan to purchase your first home?
+Discussion: Did you purchase your first home using the RRSP Home Buyers Plan?

 Related articles